connormlewis/SoundtrackDB/PITCHME.md

 - Good team communication
 - Everyone showed up when necessary
 - Always willing to help
-- Website would scale well (sorting on backend)
+- Website would scale well
 - Allows future expansion

 +++

 ### What did we learn?
-- React isn't super pleasnt to work with, some features lack documentation
+- React isn't super pleasant to work with, some features lack documentation
 - GitBook needs to hire new web developers (they're hiring: [job listings](https://gitbook.workable.com/))
 - It's very important to plan early and have a design in mind before you start writing code
 - Don't underestimate the difficulty of a particular issue, it may take more time than you intend